Motability Scheme For Electric Cars

 The cost of charging an electric car in the UK varies depending on the location and speed of the charger, but charging at home is the most cost-effective way to charge and many public charging points are free to use.
-Charging at home costs as little as 2p per mile:
+Charging at home costs as little as 2p per mile.

-Electric cars available on the scheme include:
+The following electric cars are available on the scheme: